Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Disadvantages:
 - You'll need a load balancer or you'll need to make changes to your app logic to determine where to write.
-- Most master-master sustems are either loosely consistent (violating ACID) or have increased write latency due to synchronisation
+- Most master-master systems are either loosely consistent (violating ACID) or have increased write latency due to synchronisation
-- COnflict resolution comes more into play as more nodes are added and as latency increases.
+- Conflict resolution comes more into play as more nodes are added and as latency increases.

 ### Replication Disadvantages
 - Potential for loss of data if the master fails before any newly written data can be replication to other notes.
-- write sare replayed to the read replicas.
+- writes are replayed to the read replicas.
 If there are a lot of writes, the read replicas can't do as many reads.
-- THe more read slaves, the more you have to replicate, the more replication lag.
+- The more read slaves, the more you have to replicate, the more replication lag.
 - adds more hardware and additional complexity

 ## Federation (Functional Partitioning)
 Splits up dbs by function.
 E.g. Users db, products db, forums db.
-Results in less read and write traffic to each db and therefore less replicarion lag.
+Results in less read and write traffic to each db and therefore less replication lag.

 Smaller databases result in more data that can fit in memory, which in turn results in more cache hits due to improved cache locality.